-The Compensation Committee believes that independent advice is important in developing Celldex's director and executive compensation programs and in 2014, 2013 and 2012 engaged Radford as its independent compensation consultant.
-In 2014 and 2012, Radford focused on executive compensation and in 2013, Radford focused on director compensation.
-Radford also provided advisory services in connection with the amendment and restatement of our 2008 Stock Option and Incentive Plan, which is described in detail in proposal no. 3 below.
+The Compensation Committee believes that independent advice is important in developing Celldex's director and executive compensation programs and in 2016, 2015 and 2014 engaged Radford as its independent compensation consultant.
+In 2016, Radford focused on both executive and director compensation.
+In 2015, Radford focused on director compensation and in 2014, Radford focused on executive compensation.
+In 2015, Radford also provided advisory services in connection with the amendment and restatement of our 2008 Stock Option and Incentive Plan, including an increase in the number of shares reserved for issuance under the Plan.
 Radford reports directly to the Committee and provides guidance on trends in executive and non-employee director compensation, the development of specific executive compensation programs, the composition of the Company's compensation peer group and other matters as directed by the Committee.
-During 2014, 2013 and 2012, the Company paid Radford approximately \$52,300, \$15,400 and \$49,100, respectively, in consulting fees directly related to these services.
-In 2014, 2013 and 2012, Radford did not provide any other services to Celldex.
+The Company also participated in various Radford surveys in 2016, 2015 and 2014.
+During 2016, 2015 and 2014, the Company paid Radford approximately \$67,700, \$35,300 and \$52,300, respectively, in consulting fees directly related to these services.
+In 2016, 2015 and 2014, Radford did not provide any other services to Celldex.